ekassos/to-do-app-html/README.md

 1. A Submit button that works alongside the tutorial's functionality of pressing "Enter" to submit an item (added a second method to capture a wider range of how a user might choose to interact with the app).
 2. A strike-through line appears over a submitted task when the user hovers over the task's text to signify that clicking on the text will mark a task as completed and aid in functionality discovery.
 3. An updated "Mark Task as Completed" function that updates the view instantly.
 In the tutorial's version, if a user crossed out a task in the "Pending" tab, they would need to navigate to another tab and return for the completed task to be removed from the list.
+4. Added cues to whether the Submit button can be used (high opacity when task item textbox is empty), with matching checkmark icon behavior.